 The Board has established an ongoing process designed to meet the particular needs of the Company in managing the risks to which it is exposed, consistent with the related guidance issued by the Financial Reporting Council.
 BMO GAM's Business Risk department provide regular control report updates to the Audit Committee and the Board covering risk and compliance and any significant issues identified by internal audit that might be relevant to the Company.

-A key risk "radar" summary is produced by BMO GAM in consultation with the Board to identify the risks to which the Company is exposed, the controls in place and the actions being taken to mitigate them.
-The Board has a robust process for considering the resulting risk matrix at regular meetings and reviews the significance of the risks and reasons for any changes.
-Governance Report
+A key risk "radar" summary is produced to help identify the risks to which the Company is exposed, the controls in place and the actions being taken to mitigate them.
+The Board has a robust process for considering the resulting risk matrix and reviews the significance of the risks and reasons for any changes.

-The Company's principal risks and uncertainties and their mitigations are set out on pages 22 and 23 with additional information provided in note 21 to the financial statements.
-The integration of these risks into the consideration of the Viability Statement on page 24 was also fully considered and the Audit Committee concluded that the Board's Statement was soundly based.
-The period of five years was also agreed as remaining appropriate for the reasons given in the statement.
+The Company's principal risks and uncertainties and their mitigations are set out on pages 25 and 26 with additional information provided in note 21 to the financial statements.
+The integration of these risks into the consideration of the Viability Statement on page 27 was also fully considered and the Audit Committee concluded that the Board's Statement was soundly based.
+The period of five years was also agreed as remaining appropriate for the reasons given in the Statement.